kentnsw/kentnsw.github.io/docs/_posts/2022-03-22-customization-a-ticking-bomb.markdown

 However, we all know that one day the upstream will change the same lines of code because of new features, refactoring, and/or re-design.
 Conflicts eventually will come.
 By that time, we might have already forgotten what were the changes and why they have been made.

-The more changes we made, the big bomb it became.
+The more changes we made, the bigger bomb it became.

 Creating PRs to upstream is a way out.
 Bug fixes are easy to get through, enhancements are medium, new features are difficult.